yongtheskill/ip/docs/README.md

 ## Quick start

-1. Ensure you have Java 17 installed.
-2. From the project root, run:
-  - `./gradlew run` (macOS/Linux)
-  - `gradlew.bat run` (Windows)
+1. Run the jar file.
-3. Type commands into the app.
+2. Type commands into the app.
-4. Use `bye` to exit.
+3. Use `bye` to exit.

 Tasks are automatically saved to `./data/six.txt`.